SBajonczak/IOT-Doorbell-Notification/Readme.md

 4. The ESP will send a message to the MQTT Server
 5. IOBroker will react on the message and send a notification to e.g. Alexa

+You will se, that the ESP Device will __attached__ to the doorbell as a secondary device.

+# :electric_plug:  Hardwaresetup
-So ater differen tryouts, I reuslted with this diagram:
+So ater different tryouts, I reuslted with this diagram:

 ![Hardware Setup](./Wiring_Wemos.png)
 I Use the optocoupler, because this will wake up my wemos device.
 This device will be battery powered to.

-## Configured Platforms
+## Components List
-Actually it was Build and Testet on the following device
+I Ordered the following parts from my local seller

 * Wemos D1 Mini
+* Resistor, 330Ω
+* Diode, 1N4148
+* Optocoupler, PC817

-## :notebook:Pre-Requisites
+# :notebook:Pre-Requisites

 * bblanchon/ArduinoJson@^6.18.3
 * knolleary/PubSubClient@^2.8

-## :cactus: Branches
+# :cactus: Branches
 Here some description about the used branches

 |Branch|Description|